pommicket/ted/README.md

 You can also press Ctrl+D to get a searchable list of all functions/types where you can select one to go to its definition.

 Press Ctrl+space to autocomplete.
-If there is only one possible completion from the tags file, it will be selected automatically.
+If there is only one possible completion, it will be selected automatically.
 Otherwise, you'll get a popup showing all possible completions.
 You can press tab to select a completion (or click on it), and press
 Ctrl+space/Ctrl+shift+space to cycle between suggestions.

+When there is only one possible completion and the autocomplete window isn't open, a "phantom completion" will appear in gray text.
+Press tab to use it or continue typing if it isn't what you want.
+(This can be turned off in the settings if you don't like it.)

 Hover over an identifier and press F1 to see its type and documentation ("hover information").